 Finally, although not common in the general population, too much exercise can also predispose you to weight gain and diabetes by raising cortisol levels, breaking down muscle tissue and increasing fat storage.
 This is especially true if cortisol levels are already elevated or disrupted by other stressors like gut infections, insomnia, food toxins or psychological factors.

-It’s not uncommon (in the paleo/fitness subculture, at least) to encounter someone who eats well and exercises their brains out, but cannot lose weight.
 In fact, several of my patients fall into this category.
 They are often surprised when I tell them they need to exercise less if they want to lose weight and recover their health.
 What they may not realize is that cortisol is a catabolic hormone.
 It breaks the body down.

 While this might sound like a good thing for those trying to lose weight, it’s not.
 Muscle tissue is metabolically active and actually helps us lose weight.
 A reduction of lean muscle tissue may drop a few pounds in the short-term, but it will predispose you to weight gain in the future by impairing your metabolism.
 (This is another reason why caloric restricted diets, which break down muscle tissue, don’t work in the long-term and even make things worse.)

 So if you’re struggling with weight or blood sugar control, don’t diet, get plenty of sleep and take it easy with exercise.
 You’ll be a lot better off.

 Close the nutrient gap to feel and perform your best.